 The UK Safer Internet Centre have issued the following link for a Parents Guide to Technology.

 The O2 NSPCC Online safety helpline is able to provide tailored advice about keeping children safe online and can help if you need support setting up parental controls, adjusting privacy settings, advice on social networks.
 Call free on 0808 800 5002.

 Further advice and resources can be found at:

 CEOP (Child Exploitation Online Protection Centre) helps to keep children safe from sexual abuse and grooming online.
 They are able to help and give advice.
 You can also make a report directly to them if something has happened online which has made you feel unsafe, scared or worried. www.ceop.gov.uk.

-Concerns can also be discussed with Head Teacher and Designated Safeguarding Lead, Rhian Locker.
+Concerns can also be discussed with our Designated Safeguarding Lead, Rhian Locker.